EncryptNetwork/EncryptNetwork-Scripts/README.md

 2. Then open ``Config.sh`` file by typing ``./Config.sh``.
 Note: It will automatically change your ``encrypt.conf`` file located on the ``encrypt`` directory inputting all the text above.

+if you have question regarding to the scripts feel free to head over to ``Encrypt Network Discord Channel`` (https://discord.gg/JhYe8z)
 # GREAT JOB!
 YOU CONFIGURED YOUR ENCRYPT MASTERNODE.